gijit/gi/README.md

 # the rationale

-Go has big advantages over python, R, and Matlab.
+Go has big advantages over Python, R, and Matlab.
 It has good type checking, reasonable compiled performance, and excellent multicore support.